Flatroy/nova-treemap-chart-card/README.md

 This package allows you to add three-map fields to your resource details page and dashboards in [Nova](https://nova.laravel.com).

-It basically takes a field with a decimal value between 0 and 1 and shows it as a percentage progress bar.

-To edit a field, we recommend using the standard Number (\Laravel\Nova\Fields\Number) field.

 <img src="https://github.com/flatroy/nova-treemap-chart-card/blob/main/img/img.png" alt="example">

 #### DISCLAIMER: